 If you have been following me on social media, especially Instagram, you know that I recently spent 5 days in Dubai and Abu Dhabi with my husband.
 I have enjoyed sharing pictures and stories of this unique place in the Middle East.
-For my first post on the United Arab Emirates, I thought I would give you an overview on how we spent our 5 days in Dubai and Abu Dhabi.
-Since we only had a short time, we packed a lot in!
+For my first post on the United Arab Emirates, I thought I would give you an overview on how we spent our 5 days in Dubai and Abu Dhabi, so that you might have a better idea of what Dubai attractions and activities should be on your bucket list.
+Since we only had a short time, we packed a lot in to our Dubai itinerary!

 Day #1: The Dubai Marina

 We arrived from the U.S.A late afternoon after a 13 hour flight.
 By the time we went through immigration, retrieved our bags and spent 40 minutes in Dubai traffic to our hotel, we were exhausted.
 After a nap at our fabulous hotel- The Address Dubai Marina-we decided to stay in the area that evening for dinner.
 The Dubai Marina is a scenic and convenient location in Dubai.
 It has plenty of shops and restaurants and the Dubai Marina mall.

 Day #2: Hop On, Hop Off Bus, Gold Souks, High Tea at Burj Al Arab